HealthCoreBench/HealthCoreBench/README.md

 ## ⚙️ Quick Start

+A complete list of all supported evaluation benchmarks can be found [here]().
 You can use our project in two ways:

 1. **Use the datasets independently:** Download the curated medical evaluation datasets and implement your own evaluation pipeline.
 2. **Use the HealthCoreBench framework:** Directly run standardized medical capability evaluations through the unified HealthCoreBench evaluation framework.